 Requirements by Grade Level

-Like with public education, children who attend homeschool must complete certain required curriculum and show progress in those subjects quarterly and at the end of each school year.
+Like with public education, children who attend homeschool must complete the required curriculum and show progress in those subjects quarterly and at the end of each school year.
 There are specific curriculum necessities and hourly requirements that are requisite by the state of New York.
 Because there are specific requirements for the number of hours completed during the school year, homeschool record-keeping daily is necessary.

 Grades 1st Through 6th